 One of the major benefits of cryotherapy is that it seldom leaves scarring.
-We use liquid nitrogen every day at our clinic for a wide range of skin growths, as treatments are quick with minimal discomfort and easy healing.
+We use liquid nitrogen every day at our clinic for a wide range of skin growths, as treatments are quick with often minimal discomfort and easy healing.

 It’s important to have an experienced dermatologist performing cryotherapy to ensure the end result is smooth, clear skin.